-Exciting purple tubular flowers with white interiors and dark purple spots; tall spikes rise above attractive green lance-shaped leaves; a biennial that's happiest in part shade with adequate moisture

-Ornamental Features

-Dalmatian Purple Foxglove features bold spikes of purple tubular flowers with white overtones and deep purple spots rising above the foliage from late spring to mid summer.
+Elegant tubular flowers in shades of straberry pink, white or purple with dark spots in the center; attractive green lance-shaped leaves; a biennial that's happiest in part-shade with adequate moisture Ornamental Features Common Foxglove features bold spikes of pink tubular flowers with deep purple spots rising above the foliage from early to mid summer.
 The flowers are excellent for cutting.
 Its pointy leaves remain green in colour throughout the season.

-Landscape Attributes

-Dalmatian Purple Foxglove is an herbaceous perennial with a rigidly upright and towering form.
+Landscape Attributes Common Foxglove is an herbaceous perennial with a rigidly upright and towering form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+Gardeners should be aware of the following characteristic(s) that may warrant special consideration; - Self-Seeding Common Foxglove is recommended for the following landscape applications;

-- Self-Seeding

-Dalmatian Purple Foxglove is recommended for the following landscape applications;